MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-setup-package.md

 | Version | Changes |
 | --- | --- |
-| 1.12.2 | - Added support for the BM62 radio.</br>- Added Wi-Fi Co-existence tests
+| 1.12.2 | - Added support for the BM62 radio.</br>- Added explicit firmware version checks for ESP32 Wi-Fi. </br>- Other Wi-Fi Co-existence fixes and improvements to test reliability.
 | 1.11.1 | - Fixed crash when running standby HID power tests without an installed virtual power button.</br> - Added explicit firmware version checks for Bluefruit Feather.</br> - Several other fixes and improvements to test reliability. |
 | 1.10.1 | - Added power state HID tests.</br> - Several other fixes and improvements to test reliability. |
 | 1.9.0 | - Improved support for BTP devices using custom DLL plugins.</br> - Fixed an issue affecting the audio mute/unmute tests in certain Windows builds.</br> - Several other fixes and improvements to test reliability. |